Ensuring a high quality water supply begins at the source - South East Queensland catchments.

 Fire management - protecting our assets

 As a landholder and statutory authority, we have a responsibility to address fire management in our catchments.
-We are working to a 10-year planned burns program to reduce fuel hazard levels, address the risk of bushfires and manage biodiversity.
+We are working to a five-year planned burns program to reduce fuel hazard levels, address the risk of bushfires and manage biodiversity.

 Planned burns help reduce fuel loads, such as grasses and dense undergrowth, and the risks of bushfires in our catchments.
 We generally conduct planned burns during the cooler months, outside of the bushfire season.